microsoft/fabricrealtimelab/modules/module00.md

 * Option 1 - Deploy the app via Jupyter notebook
 * Option 2 - Deploy the app via Azure Container Instance

-Both options yield the same results and is simply a matter of preference.
-For those using a Fabric free trial, we recommend using the Jupyter notebook (option 1) as it keeps the costs at zero, and gets you a bit more hands on with Fabric.
+Both options yield the same data and is simply a matter of preference.
+For those using a Fabric free trial, we recommend using the Jupyter notebook (option 1) as it keeps the costs at zero and is 100% within the Fabric portal.
 The notebook must be kept running for the data to be generated.
 For those who have an existing environment (not a trial, and/or in a large organization) you may wish to go the container route (option 2) because running the script inside a container is more efficient than using a Spark cluster that the Jupyter notebook will use.
 (The pay-as-you-go cost for running the container and event hub is roughly $1.70/day.)
 When deploying via a container, the container starts automatically and begins creating data immediately.
+Finally, if you anticipate diving deeply into the lakehouse and data science modules, you may wish to go with the container (option 2) to help avoid resource contention when running multiple notebooks.
+See the [additional learning section](#thinking-additional-learning) for articles that discuss sizing and cluster configuration.

 You always have the option to revisit this option later, should you wish to make a change.